am-MongoDB/mongo-repl-test/README.md

 ### Failover when NICELY killing primary process

 1. Make the app output visible, and observe the incrementing count
-2. From the terminal for the node that's currently primary:
+2. From the terminal for the node that's currently `PRIMARY`:

 ```bash
 root@mongo1:/# ps -ef | grep mongod